Loading map…

 Digital Nomad Visa (F-1-D Workation)

-The F-1-D visa launched January 2024 and runs through December 31, 2025.
-It allows remote workers to live and work in Korea for up to two years.
+The F-1-D visa allows remote workers to live and work in Korea for up to two years.

 Eligibility Requirements